Cooling and Heating as a Utility…. Reducing Energy Bills and Consumption

-Ask most members of the public what utilities they use and most will say gas and electricity.
-Business users are probably in the same boat, perhaps adding water which will be metered.
+Ask most members of the public what utilities they use and most will say gas, electricity and water.
+Business users are probably in the same boat, and all these utilities will be metered.
 And this is the key thing; if there’s a meter and you pay for it it’s on your radar.

 Increasingly, businesses are thinking more in terms of “the specific use” or “the outcome.”
 This is largely due to a desire to better understand costs, and the first step of this is to sub meter.
 So, good businesses will be living the maxim of “if you don’t measure it, you can’t manage it.”

 Measuring the final “outcome” from electricity and gas

 By far, the most commonly used utility is electricity; everything from lighting to photocopiers to telephones to PCs.
 In all but a very few exceptions, businesses that have a requirement for cooling, especially process cooling, will spend most of their electricity on this.
 Over 50% of electrical spend for cooling wouldn’t be unusual.
 The electricity is used to run refrigeration equipment to capture the unwanted heat, move it to an outside location and chuck it away.

 Less common by usage is gas.
 Aside from cooking and niche chemical processes, gas will be used mostly for heating and perhaps drying.
 In these cases, the gas is burned to make hot air, hot water or steam and either used at that location or the secondary media moved and used in that form or transformed again into hot air or hot water.

 The curious and indeed difficult thing is how to measure the quantity of the “final outcome.”
 This is especially tricky if it is warm air and, to a lesser extent, steam.
 Measuring warm water is simple.
 Flow rate and temperature difference will give an instantaneous value in kW and this consumed over a period of 1 hour would be in kWh.
 An identical treatment can be made of cooling if it is a fluid.